Overview: Let me start out by saying the welfare of the client is 1st and foremost in our investigations.

 Double click here to edit this text.

-While both battery and physical drain can be frustrating, allowing spirits access to that energy has “resulted in some incredible pieces of evidence.
+While both battery and physical drain can be frustrating, allowing spirits access to that energy can result in some great evidence.

-“‘Stay behinds’ are relatively common, Somebody dies, and then they’re really surprised that all of a sudden they’re not dead.
+“‘Stay behinds/ Ghost" ( Hans Holtzer) are relatively common, Somebody dies, and then they’re really surprised that all of a sudden they’re not dead.
 They’re alive like they were.
 They don’t understand it because they weren’t prepared for it.
 So they go back to what they knew most – their chair, their room, and they just sit there.
 Next, they want to let people know that they’re still ‘alive.’
 So they’ll do little things like moving things, appear to relatives, pushing objects, poltergeist phenomena, and so on.”

-I thought that it's important that everyone have a basic idea of how many types and ways a spirit or entity can manifest, and what makes them different from each other.
-Also to explain the different types of haunting phenomenon.
+Types of Haunting s, types of Ghosts.
 When it comes to ghosts and spiritual phenomenon, no two hauntings/Ghosts are the same.
-The following headings will shed some light on the different types of hauntings and Ghosts.
+The following headings will explain the different types of hauntings and Ghosts.

-Sometimes the term "ghost" is used synonymously with any spirit or demon, however in popular usage the term typically refers to a deceased person's spirit.
+popular usage the term Ghost refers to a deceased person's spirit.

 A place where ghosts are reported is described as haunted, and often seen as being inhabited by spirits of deceased who may have been former residents or were familiar with the property.